A new Collector app is available on Android and iOS. For FAQ about the new app, see FAQ.

 - Is my GPS receiver compatible with Collector?

-Collector does not consume service credits; however, certain functions from ArcGIS Online that can be used in Collector do.
+Collector does not consume credits; however, certain functions from ArcGIS Online that can be used in Collector do.
 For example, in hosted feature layers, adding features consumes Feature Storage credits, and adding photo attachments to features consumes File Storage credits.
 Also, when using the ArcGIS Online routing service, getting directions in Collector consumes Simple Routes credits.
 For details about credit consumption for these and other ArcGIS Online functions, see Credits in the ArcGIS Online View status topic.

 For collectors to be able to attach photos as they are collecting data, your features need to allow attachments.
 To enable attachments in your data, you need to access and update the actual data source.
 For a hosted feature layer, edit the feature layer's details page (see Allow attachments in the ArcGIS Online help).
 For an ArcGIS Server feature service, enable attachments on the feature class and republish your service (see Enabling attachments in the ArcGIS help).